davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- Work with customers to define how validation will be conducted, and the conditions that will determine acceptance.
 - *Plan acceptance testing*
 	- Decide resources, time, and budget for acceptance testing.
 Establish a schedule.
 Define order that features should be tested.
 Define risks to testing process.

-## Test Plans
+- *Derive acceptance tests.*
-- Derive acceptance tests. ▪ Design tests to check whether or not the system is acceptable.
-Test both functional and non-functional characteristics of the system.  Run acceptance tests ▪ Users complete the set of tests.
+	- Design tests to check whether or not the system is acceptable.
+Test both functional and non-functional characteristics of the system.
+- *Run acceptance tests*
+	- Users complete the set of tests.
 Should take place in the same environment that they will use the software.
 Some training may be required.
+- *Negotiate test results*
+- *Reject or accept the system*
+	-
+## Test Plans

 ### Why make a Test Plan ?

 ### Analyze the Product

 ### Develop the Test Strategy

 ## Testing Scope

 ## Identify Testing Types

 ## Create Test Logistics

 ## Define Test Objectives

 ## Define Test Criteria

 ## Resource Planning

 ## Plan Test Environment

 ## Schedule Estimation

 [[MEI/Qualidade de Software/Aula 5]]